 The sad statistics on child drowning

-Drowning is one of the leading causes of death for children aged 0-4 in most developed countries like Australia, New Zealand the USA etc. For every child that dies as a result of drowning many more are admitted to hospital following a near drowning and around one quarter of these children will sustain a brain injury that leaves them with disabilities for life.
+Drowning is one of the leading causes of death for children aged 0-4 in most developed countries like Australia, New Zealand the USA etc. For every child that dies as a result of drowning many more are admitted to hospital following a non-fatal drowning and around one-quarter of these children will sustain a brain injury that leaves them with disabilities for life.

 The situation is even worse in developing countries where many thousands of children lose their lives due to drowning every year.

 The best way to avoid these tragedies is through education and awareness.
 You can help us in these efforts by joining the Samuel Morris Foundation email list.
 The Foundation newsletter includes updates on what is happening in drowning prevention and provides links to practical tools and sites that you can share with your friends and family to help keep our children safe.

 The Samuel Morris Foundation is also committed to ensuring that children disabled by non-fatal drowning have the best possible quality of life.
 The equipment that these children require is expensive, but essential to their quality of life.
 You can help out by making a donation